George T. Flom: Career

 As an author, articles by Flom frequently appears in the literary magazine Symra.
 Flom was the author of A History of Norwegian Immigration to the United States: From the Earliest Beginning Down to the Year 1848.
 In this 1909 study, Flom laid out the establishment of early Norwegian immigrant settlement in North America starts with the settlement of Orange County, New York by Norwegian immigrants, known as "Sloopers."
 The study follows the journey of Norwegian immigrants as they settled in communities principally located in Illinois, Wisconsin and Iowa.
+He was also one of the earliest scholars to undertake a thorough investigation of the controversial Kensington Stone of Solem, Minnesota, publishing his findings twelve years after its discovery.

 Flom was a member of the Norwegian Academy of Science and Letters, and he was knighted by 1 Class of the Royal Norwegian Order of St. Olav in 1939.
-George T. Flom Library at the University of Illinois at Urbana-Champaign contains the former personal library of Flom.
+The George T. Flom Library at the University of Illinois at Urbana-Champaign contains the former personal library of Flom.
 It consisted largely of collections of Danish, Swedish, Old Norse, Icelandic, Faroese, and Norwegian language, literature, and culture.
+A so-called festschrift in Flom's honor came out in Urbana entitled Scandinavian Studies Presented to George T. Flom by Colleagues and Friends in 1942.